M-Files/Developer-Portal/APIs/REST-API/Reference/iml/index.md

 Note that objects from external repositories may be `unmanaged` or `managed`.
 Unmanaged objects have not been `promoted`, do not have an internal M-Files ID (`ObjID.ID`) assigned, and will not contain extended metadata.
 Managed objects have been promoted are assigned an internal M-Files ID (alongside external repository information), and will contain other metadata such as the object's class.

-The class property lookup ID of an `unmanaged` document will always be -107.
-{:.remark}

 ### Retrieving properties of objects from external repositories

 The [object version properties]({{ site.baseurl }}/APIs/REST-API/Reference/resources/objects/type/objectid/version/properties/) endpoint supports both managed and unmanaged objects.